Married to Medicine: Seasons 1–4

 The first season was shot in Atlanta in September and October 2012.
-By February 2013, the first-season cast was revealed with Toya Bush-Harris, Mariah Huq, Quad Webb-Lunceford, Jacqueline Walters, Kari Wells, and Simone Whitmore starring in the series.
+By February 2013, the first-season cast was revealed with Toya Bush-Harris, Mariah Huq, Quad Webb-Lunceford, Jackie Walters, Kari Wells, and Simone Whitmore starring in the series.
 The series premiered on March 24, 2013.

 The production of the second season began the first week of September 2013.
 It premiered on April 6, 2014, with Bush-Harris, Huq, Webb-Lunceford, Walters, and Whitmore reprising their roles while Lisa Nicole Cloud and Heavenly Kimes joined the series beginning with the second season after the departure of Wells, who made guest appearances throughout the season.

-On January 15, 2015, Bravo renewed the show for a third season, which premiered on June 7, 2015, and featured Bush-Harris, Lunceford, Walters, Whitmore, Kimes, and Cloud reprising their roles from the second season.
+On January 15, 2015, Bravo renewed the show for a third season, which premiered on June 7, 2015, and featured Bush-Harris, Webb-Lunceford, Walters, Whitmore, Kimes, and Cloud reprising their roles from the second season.
 Huq transitioned into a recurring role for the third season, while Jill Connors, who had guest-starred in the second season, was featured in a recurring capacity.
 Former cast member Wells made a guest appearance.

 Sources revealed on April 27, 2016, that the show had been renewed for a fourth season by Bravo, and the current cast were already six weeks into filming.
 The entire cast from the third season returned as series regulars, along with Huq returning in a recurring capacity and Wells in a guest role, joined by friend of the show, Genise Shelton.

 Seasons 5–7

 On June 19, 2017, it was confirmed that majority of the cast would be returning for the upcoming fifth season, with the exception of Cloud and Shelton, the latter of whom made a guest appearance alongside Wells.
 Huq returned in a recurring capacity.
 On September 19, 2017, Bravo announced the premiere date for the fifth season, along with a trailer and the reveal of the new cast member, Dr. Contessa Metcalfe, who officially joined the main cast from the third episode.

 On April 11, 2018, Bravo renewed the show for a sixth season, which premiered on September 2, 2018.
 On August 2, 2018, the trailer for the sixth season was released.
 The cast was also revealed, reconfirming the majority of the cast of the fifth season, along with Huq rejoining the main cast.
 Dr. Jarrett Manning was introduced in a 'friend' capacity after appearing in the prior season as a guest, with Wells making a guest appearance.
+Webb-Lunceford announced during the season six reunion that she had filed for divorce from her then-husband, Dr. Greg Lunceford.

 On August 6, 2019, the show was renewed for a seventh season which premiered on September 8, 2019.
 Manning returned as a guest with Wells, whilst Buffie Purselle was made a friend of the cast.
-This marked the last appearance of the show's creator, executive producer and main cast member, Huq, who left the series after seven seasons.
+This marked the final appearance of the show's creator, executive producer and main cast member, Huq, who departed the series after seven seasons.